-No lagoon outlet channel was constructed in 2018 and the river mouth remained open throughout the lagoon outlet management period.
+As there were no water level management activities in 2019 we do not have additional information about their response to those activities.
+The river mouth was closed for a total of 17 days during the lagoon outlet management period (only 11% of days).
 The question about how seals would respond to the maintenance of a summer lagoon in the Russian River estuary remains unanswered due to the fact that Sonoma Water has not constructed and maintained a summer lagoon for more than a few days (< 1 to 5 days) on only 5 occasions since 2009 (SCWA 2011, 2017, 2018).